bruceharrison1984/TinyHealthCheck/README.md

 If you are using a IHostedService, you will require a secondary service to hold the state of your IHostedService.
 This is because you cannot reliably retrieve IHostedService from the `IServiceProvider` interface.
 [See this StackOverflow post](https://stackoverflow.com/a/52038409/889034).
-There is a complete example of this in the `DummyServiceWorker` project.
+There is a complete example of this in the `DummyServiceWorker` project, as well as a Dockerfile that demonstrates running TinyHealthCheck from a Linux environment.

 In the example you'll notice that while the HealthCheck on localhost:8082 fails after 10 iterations, the other HealthChecks still report success.
 A custom health check like this allows you to monitor another process from out-of-band, and report when it has failed.